-Matching the right suit colour to the right shirt is not as easy as it first seems.
+Matching the right suit colour to the right shirt is not as easy as it should be.
 But, if men can nail the best combinations it will elevate their overall look, making the outfit instantly more presentable.
 No matter whether you are wearing your suit and shirt for work or to an event, the colours will typically be the first things people notice before honing in on the finer details.
 So, it is important to make that first impression a great one.

 To ensure your outfit looks more cohesive we need to learn the basics of colour matching.
 This foundation lesson in styling is an important skill for outfit building.
-Once mastered, men can easily apply to other combinations like your shirt and tie or adding a dash of colour to a muted look.
+Once mastered, men can easily apply it to other combinations like your shirt and tie or add a dash of colour to a muted look.

 You can throw as much money as you like at a wardrobe of clothes, but unless they can match effectively to create daily looks, they are useless.
 Alongside fit, aligning complementary colours together can be a crucial foundation lesson to learn, enabling men to look their best every day.